Tell me more ×

 You'll want to look into auto-complete scripts to support users when typing location names.

-Finding nearest points on line has been discussed multiple times, e.g. Nearest neighbor between a point layer and a line layer
+Finding nearest points on line has been discussed multiple times, e.g. Nearest neighbor between point layer and line layer?

 You'll have to learn to write code ... or hire someone.